 Allegedly, the Fed has been taking these actions to save the economy.

 In truth, it’s warped the economy far more drastically than it did in the ’20s.
-I expect the resulting crash to be that much greater.
+I expect the resulting crash to be that much bigger.

 The Biggest Threat to Your Financial Wellbeing

 The mainstream “fake news” media endlessly praises the Fed.
-They portray Fed employees as a bunch of selfless, benign bureaucrats trying to save the economy.
+It portrays Fed employees as a bunch of selfless, benign bureaucrats trying to save the economy.